-New Fujifilm Camera: X-H2S | First Impressions & Sample Footage
+The Fujifilm X-H2S First Impressions & Sample Footage - KILLER For Video!

 Another Fujifilm camera on the docket, and wow did they deliver.
 Here's my first impressions on the highly anticipated hybrid camera for photographers and filmmakers.

 The Fujifilm X-H2S has been a long time coming — and wow — did Fuji throw everything they could for this one.
-I was lucky enough to learn about this product back in March, and though we've only had a month with it, I believe Fujifilm has finally made a true competitor to the video mirrorless market.
+I was lucky enough to learn about this product back in March, and though we've only had a month with it, I believe Fujifilm has finally made a true competitor in the video mirrorless market.

 The most notable upgrade to the Fujifilm X-H2S line is that you now have a brand new STACKED, backside-illuminated, XTrans V CMOS sensor with 26 megapixels of resolution.
 In simple terms, the stacked sensor allows information to be processed significantly faster and with higher accuracy.
 For example, you can expect 3-4x better rolling shutter performance because of this upgrade.
 The upgrade to a 5th generation processor introduces new abilities like 6.2K recording with ProRes, high-efficiency image capture, and dedicated AI processing.
 This new processor raises the ceiling and introduces some headroom for future capabilities and updates.
 The viewfinder has jumped to a 5.76M dot OLED display with a 120FPS refresh rate, creating a hyperreal viewing experience.
 Users now have access to a UHS-II SD card slot and a CF Express type B slot, required for ProRes and high bitrate recording.
 Looking at the ports, you get the remote, mic, headphones, better USB-C, and—holy sh*t, stop the presses!—a full-sized HDMI port.